BlankTiger/hm/README.md

 - On macOS with Homebrew installed, it will use `brew`

 This makes your configuration files more portable across different systems.

+Similar thing is implemented for the `aur` method.
+It will try to find the aur package manager that is installed.

 ### DEPENDENCIES